PoCInnovation/open-source-project-template/.github/getting-started.md

 There are two parts :
 - Overall
-  > **:warning: It's checklist must be completed before starting this sprint :warning:**
+  > **⚠️ It's checklist must be completed before starting this sprint ⚠️**
 - Final Report
-  > **:warning: It's checklist must be completed before starting a new sprint :warning:**
+  > **⚠️ It's checklist must be completed before starting a new sprint ⚠️**

-Additional informations are written in the milestones's checklists.
-Read them carefully !
+Additional information is written in the milestones's checklists.
+Read them carefully!

 ### Issues